 Irish leaders in Poppy Day first

-The Republic of Ireland's prime minister has credited the Queen for setting the platform that enabled him to attend a remembrance service in Northern Ireland.
+The Taoiseach has credited Britain's Queen Elizabeth II for setting the platform that enabled him to attend a remembrance service in Northern Ireland.

 Mr Kenny said Queen Elizabeth's visit to Ireland last year as guest of former president Mary McAleese had closed a circle of history and laid the foundations for much closer relations between the Republic and the UK for the future.